 Particle size instruments built upon light obscuration methods have historically found acceptance for CMP measurement.
 Light obscuration is capable of single particle resolution which improves the detection of oversize aggregates.
-The technique is exceedingly slow in comparison to laser diffraction, acoustic spectroscopy, and dynamic light scattering.
+The technique is exceedingly slow in comparison to laser diffraction and dynamic light scattering.
 The lengthy analysis time stems from diluting CMP slurry with a solids content of several percent so that only one particle at a time passes in front of a light source.
-The diluent must also needs be ultra pure as any water-borne particulates will be measured given the technique's unforgiving resolution.
+The diluent also needs to be ultra pure as any waterborne particulates will be measured given the technique's unforgiving resolution.
 These instruments tend towards difficult maintenance and operation and are being replaced by other techniques for the CMP application.

 Spinning disc centrifuge instruments have found a foothold in the CMP industry also because of high resolution.
 The 'density gradient stabilized' version of this technology allows for improved accuracy of sub-micron particles.
-Analysis times tend to run very long (15-60 minutes) in comparison to laser diffraction (1-2), dynamic light scattering (1-5), and acoustic spectroscopy (3-5).
-Disc centrifuges require calibration to achieve sufficient accuracy - a limitation not seen with laser diffraction, DLS, or acoustics as they are first principle measurements.
+Analysis times tend to run very long (15-60 minutes) in comparison to laser diffraction (1-2) and dynamic light scattering (1-5).
+Disc centrifuges require calibration to achieve sufficient accuracy - a limitation not seen with laser diffraction or dynamic light scattering as they are first principle measurements.